cosmos/ibc/ibc/1_IBC_ARCHITECTURE.md

 ### Data relay

 In the IBC architecture, modules are not directly sending messages to each other over networking infrastructure, but rather creating messages to be sent which are then physically relayed by monitoring "relayer processes".
 IBC assumes the existence of a set of relayer processes with access to an underlying network protocol stack (likely TCP/IP, UDP/IP, or QUIC/IP) and physical interconnect infrastructure.
-These relayer processes monitor a set of machines implementing the IBC protocol, continuously scanning the state of each machine and executing transactions on another machine when outgoing datagrams have been committed.
+These relayer processes monitor a set of machines implementing the IBC protocol, continuously scanning the state of each machine and executing transactions on another machine when outgoing packets have been committed.
 For correct operation and progress in a connection between two machines, IBC requires only that at least one correct and live relayer process exists which can relay between the machines.

 ### Reliability

-The network layer and relayer processes may behave in arbitrary ways, dropping, reordering, or duplicating packets, purposely attempting to send invalid transactions, or otherwise acting Byzantine.
+The network layer and relayer processes may behave in arbitrary ways, dropping, reordering, or duplicating packets, purposely attempting to send invalid transactions, or otherwise acting in a Byzantine fashion.
 This must not compromise the safety or liveness of IBC.
-This is achieved by assigning a sequence number to each packet sent over an IBC connection, which is checked by the IBC handler (the part of the state machine implementing the IBC protocol) on the receiving machine, and providing a method for the sending machine to check that the receiving machine has in fact received and handled a packet before sending more packets or taking further action.
-Cryptographic commitments are used to prevent datagram forgery: the sending machine commits to outgoing datagrams, and the receiving machine checks these commitments, so datagrams altered in transit by a relayer will be rejected.
+This is achieved by assigning a sequence number to each packet sent over an IBC connection (at the time of send), which is checked by the IBC handler (the part of the state machine implementing the IBC protocol) on the receiving machine, and providing a method for the sending machine to check that the receiving machine has in fact received and handled a packet before sending more packets or taking further action.
+Cryptographic commitments are used to prevent datagram forgery: the sending machine commits to outgoing packets, and the receiving machine checks these commitments, so datagrams altered in transit by a relayer will be rejected.
+IBC also supports unordered channels, which do not enforce ordering of packet receives relative to sends but still enforce exactly-once delivery.

 ### Flow control